Train-In-Blocks-Ltd/Landing/content/how-to-ride-the-fitness-trends-in-2020.md

 Here’s a quick overview of some techniques you could implement:

-1. Make sure you are optimising your marketing strategies to target your specific audience Otherwise, you just become another PT in the crowd.
+1. Make sure you are optimising your marketing strategies to target your specific audience.
+Otherwise, you just become another PT in the crowd.

 2. Give out free content.
 A lot of it.
 Not only it’s great for brand awareness, but it also gives you the opportunity to teach and reinforce your own knowledge.